Ruurdjb/CFLP-Aggregation/README.md

     pip install numpy pandas matplotlib geopandas shapely scipy gurobipy gurobipy_pandas scikit-learn
     ```

+3. Make sure to keep the instance files on which you want to run the algorithm in the same directory as the files `iterative_algorithm.py` and `aggregation_helpers.py`
 # Command Line Arguments

 The following command line arguments should be passed to the script: